 UN Department of Peace Operations/UNMAS (Chair) ~ Food and Agriculture Organization (FAO) ~ UN Development Programme (UNDP) ~ Office of the UN High Commissioner for Refugees (UNHCR) ~ UN Children’s Fund (UNICEF) ~ UN Office for the Coordination of Humanitarian Affairs (OCHA) ~ UN Office of Disarmament Affairs (UNODA) ~ UN Office of the High Commissioner for Human Rights (OHCHR) ~ UN Office for Project Services (UNOPS) ~ UN Entity for Gender Equality and the Empowerment of Women (UN Women) ~ World Food Programme (WFP) ~ World Health Organization (WHO) ~ United Nations Institute for Disarmament Research (UNIDIR)* ~ World Bank*

-The Geneva office also supports the organization and media coverage of the Annual International Meetings of National Mine Action Directors and UN Advisers at the Palais des Nations in Geneva.
+The Geneva office also co-leads the organization and media coverage of the Annual International Meetings of Mine Action Directors and UN Advisers at the Palais des Nations in Geneva.

 “The United Nations wishes to also recall its vision of a world free of ‘all explosive ordnance’.
 Risk education must therefore be inclusive of all types of explosive ordnance, including cluster munition remnants.
 The universalization and full implementation of this Convention is a significant factor in saving lives.” - United Nations Inter-Agency Coordination Group on Mine Action, 2020